chewyiting/Bioproj2Lineage/README.md

 ll batchedtsvs/* | wc -l
 ```

-#### Step 2: For a given BioProject and batch number, use sm_Accs2Runaccs to retrieve run accessions from SRA accessions
+#### Step 2: For a given BioProject and batch number, prepare the following directory structure
 In your directory of choice, prepare the following folders
 ```bash
 cd /path/to/your/directory/